-Your jaw will drop, your knees will weaken, you'll sob with heartbreak and beam with happiness.
-All at the same time.
+Your jaw will drop, your knees will weaken, you'll sob with heartbreak and beam with sheer joy.
+Maybe all at the same time.

 One fleeting phrase, one monumental chord, orchestral texture so lush you could get lost in it...
 There are some musical moments that say things that words never can.
 And we know it when we hear it.